+- A. Applicability.- This section applies to any guest farm or ranch. - B. Size.
+No more than Guest Farm or Ranch is limited to 20 guest rooms can be rented. - C. Approval. - 1.
+Renting of more than three Guest Farm or Ranch with up to 4 guest rooms requires is a permitted use. - 1.2.
+Guest Farms with 5 to 20 guest rooms may be permitted by special exception review and approval in the RAR, RV and VAR districts...

+4.03.05 Hotel/Motel-

 - A. Applicability.
-This Section applies to any guest farm or ranch. - B. Size.
-Guest Farm or Ranch is limited to 20 guest rooms - C. Approval. - 1.
-Guest Farm or Ranch with up to 4 guest rooms is a permitted use. - 2.
-Guest Farms with 5 to 20 guest rooms may be permitted by special exception..

-4.03.05 Hotel/Motel

-- A. Applicability.
-This Section applies to all hotels/motels. - B. Locational Criteria. - 1.
-A Hotel/Motel must have direct access to collector or arterial roads. - a.
+This sectionSection applies to the allhotels/motels. - B. Locational Criteria. - 1.
+A- Hotel/Motel must have direct access to- collector or arterial- roads. - a.
 Exception.
 This requirement does not apply in the TRC, TC, or PD-MUB Zoning Districts. - 2.
-Hotel/Motel buildings and uses must not be located in environmentally critical or sensitive areas as defined by the General Plan. - 3.
+Hotel/Motel buildings and uses shallmust not be located in environmentally critical or sensitive areas as defined by the Comprehensive General Plan. - 3.
 Hotel/Motel uses must be separated from Zoning Districts allowing residential uses by a minimum Buffer Type B and a minimum width of 100 feet. - a.
 Exception.
-This requirement does not apply to the TRC, TC, PD-AAAR, and PD-MUB Zoning Districts. - C. Site Development Criteria.
-Hotel/Motel uses must be served by public water and sewer. - D. Hotels/Motels in the TC, RDP, OP, and IP Zoning Districts. - 1.
-Hotels/Motels in the TC, RDP, OP, and IP Zoning Districts are permitted if the following amenities are provided on-site: - a.
-A restaurant or carry-out food service - b.
-Swimming pool - c.
-Exercise room or fitness facility - d.
-A guest store or area offering personal necessities or other items; and - e.
+This requirement does not apply to the TRC, TC, PD-AAAR, and PD-MUB Zoning Districts. - C. Site Development Criteria.- Hotel/Motel uses shall-must be served by public water and sewer. - D. Hotels/Motels in the SE Districts.
+Hotels/Motels in the SE districtsTC, RDP, OP, and IP Zoning Districts.

+- 1. Hotels/Motels in the TC, RDP, OP, and IP Zoning Districts are-permitted if the following amenities are provided on-site: - 6.-The hotel/motel use includes at least 30 square feet per each hotel room of meeting/conference space. - a.
+A restaurant and/or carry-out food service is provided on-site. - b.
+The following amenities are provided: Swimming pool, exercise - c.
+Exercise room-or fitness facility, a - d.
+A guest store or area offering personal necessities or other items; and the - e.
 Meeting/conference space of at least 30 square feet per each hotel room. - 2.
-Approval of a Special Exception is required if the Hotel/Motel does not meet subsection D.1. - E. Hotels/Motels in the TRC, UE, TC, and PD-MUB Zoning Districts.
-Hotels in the TRC, UE, TC, and PD-MUB Zoning Districts are permitted if:

-- 1. Individual guest rooms in the hotel/motel are accessed only from an interior lobby in the building and not be directly accessible from the exterior of the building. - 2.
-All stairwells, corridors, and circulation components of the building must be completely enclosed within the building envelope.
+Approval of a Special Exception is required meeting/conference spaceif the Hotel/Motel does not meet subsection D.1. - D.E.
+Hotels/Motels in the UT/UM and TRC, UE-, TC, and PD-MUB Zoning Districts.
+Hotels in the UT/UM and TRC, UE districts, TC, and PD-MUB Zoning Districts are permitted if: - 1.
+Individual guest rooms in the hotel/motel are accessed only from an interior lobby in the building and are not be directly accessible from the exterior of the building; and. - 2.
+All stairwells, corridors, and circulation components of the building aremust be completely enclosed within the building envelope.